ArminJo/JK-BMSToPylontechCAN/README.md

 - Optional linear **reducing maximum current above 80% SOC** (values can be adapted to your needs).
 - Support for **multiple BMS** on a Nano board.
 - Display of BMS information, Cell voltages, statistics and alarms on a locally attached **serial 2004 LCD**.
-- Page button for switching **5 LCD display pages**.
+- Page button for switching **6 LCD display pages**.
-- Debug output and extra **CAN info** and **Capacity info page** on long press of button.
+- **CAN Info page** and debug output during long press of button.
 - Statistics of minimum and maximum cells during balancing to **identify conspicuous cells**.
-- Switch off LCD backlight after timeout (can be disabled).
+- Switch off LCD backlight after timeout (can be disabled at compile time).
 - Beep on alarm and connection timeouts with selectable timeout.
+- Alarm on cell voltage zero which indicats an internal BMS failure.
 - Serial.print() function is still available for monitoring and debugging.
-- SOC graph output for Arduino Serial Plotter at startup and Capacity Statistics page.
-Clear data on long press.
+- **SOC graph output for Arduino Serial Plotter** at Plotter Info page.
+Clearing of SOC EEPROM data on long press.
 - The voltage in the SOC graph is corrected by the automatically computed ESR to get a smoother voltage curve.
 - Runs on an ATmega644 with all features.
 Compile it with [MightyCore](https://github.com/MCUdude/MightyCore).